stdm/stdm.github.io/service.md

 ## Community offices

 #### Boards & leadership
+  * 07/2023-ongoing: Member of the scientific council of the [Israeli Association for Ethics in Artificial Intelligence](https://iaeai.org/)

   * 04/2021-01/2023: Member of the Interdisciplinary AI Working Group Law and Technology of [SATW](https://www.satw.ch/en/) and [FDFA](https://www.eda.admin.ch/eda/en/fdfa.html)

   * 01/2019-ongoing: Fellow of the [European Centre for Living Technology (ECLT)](https://www.unive.it/pag/23664/), Venice, Italy